 ECOM Foundation Library is an additional library.
-In the platform configuration file, check | Serial Communication > ECOM to install the library.
+In the platform configuration file, check Serial Communication

+ECOM to install the library.

-The ECOM API Module must be added to the module.ivy of the MicroEJ Application project to use the ECOM library.
+The ECOM API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the ECOM library.